Overview and Location

 The Idefix Property is located 75 kilometres northwest of the Community of Kuujjuaq, in the Nunavik region of the province of Quebec.
-Geologically, it is situated at the northern end of the Labrador Trough of the Paleoproterozoic New Quebec Orogen, southeastern Churchill Province.
-Northern Shield currently holds a 100% interest in the the Idefix Property which currently consists of 45 claims covering 19.49 km2.
-The Idefix Property was staked in August 2011 over an area of known PGE mineralization, following on the work conducted by previous exploration companies and on regional prospecting by Northern Shield in the northern Labrador Trough in the summer of 2011.
+Northern Shield currently holds a 100% interest in the Idefix Property which currently consists of 40 claims covering 18 km2.
+The first claims at the Idefix Property were staked in August 2011 over an area of known PGE mineralization, following on the work conducted by previous exploration companies and on regional prospecting by Northern Shield in the northern Labrador Trough in the summer of 2011.
 Exploration at the Idefix Property is supported by helicopter from Kuujjuaq with fishing and hunting lodges acting as site bases.

 The original exploration focus at the Idefix Property was for reef-type PGE mineralization after the discovery of significant and extensive PGE mineralization in 2012 along a gabbronorite escarpment with grades up to 16 grams per tonne of platinum and palladium at a ratio of 1:3.
 However, during 2014 and 2015, significant advancements were made by Northern Shield in understanding the geology and geochemistry of the Idefix Property.
 The presence of large nickel-copper-PGE bearing sulphide globules seen in nearly every drill hole completed along the Idefix Ridge points to the possible existence of massive magmatic sulphides similar to a Noril’sk type model.

-During the three phases of the 2012 exploration season, 914 samples were collected and assayed.
-The results continued to show the Idefix Property as a target with potential to host a viable PGE deposit based on some high-grade PGE values and the continuous nature of the mineralization.
+During the three phases of the 2012 exploration season, the results continued to show the Idefix Property as a target with potential to host a viable PGE deposit based on some high-grade PGE values and the continuous nature of the mineralization.
 The Idefix PGE mineralization at that time could be traced over 1.3 kilometres.
-Two-thirds of the 322 samples collected at Idefix assayed greater than 0.1 g/t Pt+Pd and 27 of those assayed greater than 1 g/t.
-Many of the higher grade PGE assays were sawn channel samples taken over widths of 1 metres including 15.6, 10.5, 7.6 and 6.4 g/t Pt+Pd.
+Many of the higher-grade PGE assays were sawn channel samples taken over widths of 1 metres including 15.6, 10.5, 7.6 and 6.4 g/t Pt+Pd.

 Noril’sk-Type Target at Idefix

 The basis of the Noril’sk model for Idefix is the presence of nickel-copper-PGE rich sulphide globules in 11 of the 14 drill holes completed at the Idefix Property.
 Globules are blebs of sulphide that have been transported away from a pool of massive sulphide over relatively short distances by an injecting pulse of magma during sill emplacement while the sulphides and host rock were still molten.
-The globules are delicate and rapidly deteriorate with distance from the source, meaning that the more large and cohesive the globules, the closer to the massive sulphide source.
+The globules are delicate and rapidly deteriorate with distance from the source, meaning that the larger and more cohesive globules will be the closest to the massive sulphide source.